AdobeDocs/campaign.en/help/v8/start/implement.md

 In this section, you will learn how to adjust Adobe Campaign to the requirements of your company.
 Use the following guidelines to structure and organize your implementation.

-1. **Define settings**: grant access, share Client Console, configure channels (email, push, sms)
+1. **Define settings**: grant access, share the Client Console, configure channels (email, push, sms)
 1. **Prepare your environment**: import profiles, create audiences, design workflow and campaign templates, create typology rules
 1. **Customize your instance**: create new data fields, add tables/schemas
 1. **Extend your deployment**: connect to Adobe solutions, other products and systems - connectors, multi-solution settings

 ## Before starting

-This section includes information for developers specific to their implementation that they need to take care of about privacy and security before starting.
+This section contains critical information about privacy and security that needs to be reviewed and taken into account before even starting the actual implementation.

 ### Privacy